crypto-chassis/ccapi/README.md

 * Only enable the services and exchanges that you need.

 ### Contributing
-* (Required) Submit a pull request to the development branch.
+* (Required) Create a new branch from the `development` branch and submit a pull request to the `development` branch.
 * (Optional) C++ code style: https://google.github.io/styleguide/cppguide.html.
 * (Optional) Commit message format: https://conventionalcommits.org.